SASI – Southern Africans Studying in Israel

 SASI – Southern Africans Studying in Israel – is a scholarship programme for Southern African international students who wish to study in Israel in English and/or Hebrew.

-SASI is a joint initiative between Telfed, the Eric and Sheila Samson Foundation and leading Israeli universities and academic institutions.
+SASI is a joint initiative between Telfed, The Eric and Sheila Samson Foundation (the principle funders) and leading Israeli universities and academic institutions.

 SASI students are welcome to participate in a social volunteering programme that affords them a unique opportunity to experience Israel and give back to Israeli society.
 With a dedicated SASI coordinator and a team of staff available to provide professional advice and a supportive network, Telfed becomes a home away from home.

 Over the years, Telfed has worked in close collaboration with several Israeli universities to reduce university tuition fees for international students from Southern Africa.

 We invite students who wish to study at Israeli universities not currently on our list of partner institutions, to apply for a SASI Scholarship.

 Telfed encourages you to explore your options for post-graduate study in English.
 Please see the websites of our partner institutions and other Israeli universities.

 Students also have the option to apply for a preparatory Hebrew course.
 An advanced Hebrew level will give students access to many more degree programmes than what is currently available in English.

 SASI’s social programme is available for all Southern African International Students who are studying in Israel.
 Previous activities have included a shabbaton in Jerusalem, Tel Aviv graffiti tour, volunteering at an animal shelter, shabbat in Tzfat, a segway tour, volunteering with lone soldiers, picnics and more.
 For more information, contact Rebecca, our SASI coordinator: firstname.lastname@example.org

 For more information about SASI, contact Alona – email@example.com / 09 790 7811